open-telemetry/opentelemetry-specification/specification/metrics/api.md

 ### Shutdown

-Exporting pending metrics.
+Shuts down the provider.

-The `Shutdown` API MAY be implemented by invoking `Shutdown` within internal processors.
+The `Shutdown` API provides a way for provider to do any cleanup required.

 ### Global Meter provider